Language-Power/Replication_Augmented/README.md

 # The Augmented Social Scientist

-This repository is a replication and data file for the paper "TThe Augmented Social Scientist.
+This repository is a replication and data file for the paper "The Augmented Social Scientist.
 Using Sequential Transfer Learning to Annotate Texts Faster and More Accurately" by [Salomé Do](https://github.com/sally14), Étienne Ollion and [Rubing Shen](https://github.com/rubingshen).

-**Resubmission update**: two models without pre-training are added in the folder `AugmentedSocialScientist/train/`

-- [AugmentedSocialScientist/train/train_predict_endoexo_SVM.ipynb](AugmentedSocialScientist/train/train_predict_endoexo_SVM.ipynb) trains a SVM model for Policy vs. Politics task.

-- [AugmentedSocialScientist/train/train_predict_off_LSTM.ipynb](AugmentedSocialScientist/train/train_predict_off_LSTM.ipynb) trains a LSTM model for Off-the-Record task.

 # 1. Data